pablouser1/ProxiTok/README.md

 # TikTok alternative Frontend
 Use Tiktok using an alternative frontend, inspired by Nitter.

+## Features
+* Privacy: All requests made to TikTok are server-side, so you will never connect to TikTok servers
+* See user's feed
+* See trending
+* See tags
+* Create a following list, which you can later use to see all the feeds from those users

 ## Installation
 Clone the repository and fetch the requiered external packages with:
 ```bash